rajaraodv/react-redux-blog-vf/README.md

 1. Generate the latest React app by running: `npm run build`
 2. This file will be created in the `public` folder
 3. Upload the file to static resource
-4. Change the URL in your Visualforce to point to the `bundle.js` in Static resource
+4. Change the URL in your Visualforce to point to the `bundle.js` in Static resource.

 #Learn More